tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 Your first SLURM command!: `sinfo` what do you see?

 Your second: `squeue` is anyone running anything right now?
-Note: on larger systems, you can specify a user who's current jobs you want to view.
-By default it shows the entire thing.
-Try running it on HB when its back up and running.
+Note: on larger systems, specify a user who's current jobs you want to view.

 # Step 2 - HPL*